 (04:15) Again, there is no difference – the EAN (European Article Number) is a type of GTIN for eCommerce stores based in Europe, and similarly you need to just enter your product’s EAN into the GTIN field of your product’s data.

-In summary, GTINs are vital not only to ensure that your Product Listing Ads in Google Shopping are approved by Google Merchant Centre, but also for improving the visibility and reach of your products.
+In summary, GTINs are vital not only to ensure that your Product Listing Ads in Google Shopping are approved by Google Merchant Center, but also for improving the visibility and reach of your products.

 If you found this video useful, make sure you’re subscribed to our YouTube channel for more videos about how you can grow your business through Google Shopping and other forms of digital marketing.

 Do you have any other questions about GTINs or Google Shopping?
-Let us know in the comments, or click below to speak with one of our specialists and take advantage of our free Google Shopping Audit.
+Let us know in the comments, or click below to speak with one of our specialists and take advantage of our free Google Shopping audit.